Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 Introduction

-In this final Part 3, we cover Claude Code’s most powerful features:
+In Part 3, we cover how Claude Code commands multiple AIs:

-- Sub-agents: Create specialized AI assistants that handle specific types of tasks
+Sub-agents: create specialized AI assistants that handle specific tasks

 1. Sub-agents — Delegate to Specialists

-Sub-agents are independent AI assistants specialized for specific tasks.
-Each sub-agent has its own context window, system prompt, and tool access.
-When Claude encounters a matching task, it automatically delegates to the appropriate sub-agent.
+A sub-agent is an independent AI assistant dedicated to a specific task.
+Each has its own context window, system prompt, and tool access.
+When Claude hits a suitable task, it automatically delegates to the matching sub-agent.

-- Preserve context: Exploration results don’t clutter your main conversation
+- Context preservation: exploration/research results don’t pollute the main conversation

 | Agent | Model | Tools | Purpose |